SFDO-Tooling/CumulusCI/docs/unpackaged.rst

             path: unpackaged/config/qa
             namespace_tokenize: $project_config.project__package__namespace

+..

-If you're not able to build your unpackaged metadata in a managed org, you can still capture it with ``retrieve_changes``, but it will be necessary to manually insert namespace tokens to allow that metadata to be deployed in a managed or namespaced context.
+    The ``retrieve_changes`` task retrieves unpackaged metadata in a managed org, but in this case you must manually insert namespace tokens to deploy metadata in a managed or namespaced context.

 Customize Config Flows
 ----------------------

 Projects often customize new tasks that deploy ``unpackaged/config`` bundles, and harness these tasks in flows.

-For example, projects that use ``unpackaged/config/qa`` often define a task ``deploy_qa_config`` like this one:
+    Example: Projects that use ``unpackaged/config/qa`` often define a ``deploy_qa_config`` task.

 .. code-block:: yaml